Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/posing/editing.rst

    :Panel:     :menuselection:`Sidebar region --> Tool --> Pose Options`

 The auto IK option in the Tool Shelf enables a temporary IK constraint when posing bones.
-The chain acts from the tip of the selected bone to root of the uppermost parent bone.
+The chain acts from the tip of the selected bone to root of the upper-most parent bone.
 Note that this mode lacks options, and only works by applying the resulting transform to the bones in the chain.